fluca1978/fluca1978.github.io/cats.md

 ![Puccia](/images/main/whitecat.png)

-So far, I can state that **BlackCat was a tribute to Puccio, being him black for the most**, while **Whitecat was a tribute for Puccia being her white for the most**.
+So far, I can state that **BlackCat was a tribute to Puccio, being him black for the most**, while **Whitecat was a tribute to Puccia being her white for the most**.

 ## Sofia

 It takes more than five years to make my brain accept the idea of interacting with other cats.
-I suspect that after a *generational cat* you commited almost for life, there was a kind of natural resistance.
+I suspect it was due to my previous commitment to a *generational cat* (Puccia), and so there I had some subconcious resistance in accepting new cats.

-Anyway, with the great experience with Duchessa, I decided (according to my great wife) that even our son needed a cat.
+Anyway, with the Duchessa experience in mind, I and my wife agreed in the need for our son to experience true contact with a cat.

 Entering Sofia.

-Sofia is the first **fully black** cat that ever lived with me.
+Sofia is the first **true black cat** in my life so far.
 Sofia is also the very first cat of my son.

-Maybe because this situation reminds me myself and Duchessa, maybe because Sofia appears to me as very elegant with her velvet black fur, or maybe because there's just a strong tie between us, she is a very important cat in my life.
+Maybe because this situation reminds me Duchessa, maybe because Sofia appears to me as very elegant with her velvet black fur, or maybe because there's just a strong tie between us, she is a very important cat in my life.

-And the positive credits for the above are that I started using **Sofia as my profile image for both my web site and account (mail, GitHub, and so on)**.
+And the positive credits for the above are that I started using **Sofia as my profile image for both my web site and account (mail, phone, GitHub, etc.)**.

 ![Sofia](/images/main/sofia.png)

+## Olivia

+Olivia is not a *starred cat* of mine, rather I believe is the most important cat in my wife's life experience.

+Olivia gained home access xis months later than Sofia, and therefore it is the very second cat to my son.
+After an initial debate, Sofia and Olivia found an agreement on *house sharing* and today they appear as true sisters.

+Olivia has some very interesting behavior, and threrefore I could not take her into account in my day-to-day activity.
+But even if really deserving photos, being a very beautiful cat, *my brain does have place for a-one cat at time*, therefore I gave credits to Olivia **naming my main computer system  after her**.